Vibhu-Agarwal/potter_spells/CONTRIBUTING.md

 ## Compare and Pull Request
 - Compare the branches and start a Pull Request to merge the changes in the master branch

-## You contributed to the project.
-Congrats on your contribution 🎉 and welcome to Open Source
+## Welcome to Open Source 🎉
+- You did it,contributed to an Open Source Project.Welcome to the Open Source Culture 🙌.Congrats on your Pull Request getting merged into the codebase.